Industrial Revolution & American Education

 The “factory” metaphors likely result from the prevalence of British liberals in the mid-late 19th-century debates over education reform, particularly those in prestigious English-language publications.
 Twentieth-century American academics relied heavily on these sources, where they would have seen mid-19th century debates over how to remedy the plight of the British masses, toiling away in factories after the first industrial revolution.

 Late 19th-century debates found the remedy in “industrial education,” which would train the public of the Western world to adapt to the needs of a society premised on innovation and national competition.
 These points were echoed by American intellectuals, who added laments about the “rote memorization” and “irrelevance” of America’s emphasis on the universal value of classical education.

 Despite shared reformist ideals, 19th century Americans put their own spin on arguments advanced by British liberals, because they were dealing with a very different situation.
 Unlike Europe, America did not have a “permanent” working-class brutally exploited by industrialists with all the resources and political power.
 Many looked to Germany, which seemed less classist and more objective in its national ambitions, for inspiration.
-They saw "industrial education” as of a piece with technical and scientific specialization at the university level and in government, resembling today's advocates of STEM education and deference to experts, including professionally-trained teachers.

 In the early-mid 20th century, these debates merged with the concerns of humanist intellectuals like John Dewey and Harvard’s President Eliot that the modern school system neglected character formation and individual creativity, churning out career-focused conformists who could not participate in democratic political life.